Silvia Muñoz

-Silvia Muñoz Escudé (born September 18, 1979 in Terrassa, Catalonia) is a field hockey midfield and forward player from Spain.
+Silvia Muñoz Escudé (born 18 September 1979 in Terrassa, Catalonia) is a field hockey midfielder and striker from Spain.
 She represented her native country at three consecutive Olympic Games: 2000, 2004 and 2008.
 Muñoz captained the Spain national team that finished fourth at the 2006 Women's Hockey World Cup in Madrid, where they missed the bronze medal match against Argentina due to injury.